 click to hear audio Broadcasting as Kenny Page, it is 7pm on 26th July 1976 and he is opening up evening transmissions on 259 metres.
 At that time Caroline broadcast on 192 metres during the days, 259 through the night.
 The voice at the start belongs to Tony Allan.
 Recording kindly provided by Hans Knot (duration 4 minute 29 seconds)

-click to hear audio Now known as Kenny James again, two days later on 28th July 1976 on Radio Caroline.
+click to hear audio Now known as Kenny James, two days later on 28th July 1976 on Radio Caroline.
 The two numbers he reads out at 8 o'clock are for the benefit of the station's office on land.
 There was a daily status report using a coded number system.
 This is an edited version of a recording posted by Vincent on the Internet Radiocafé, now known as the Radiotrefpunt (radio meeting point) forum.
 Our thanks to him (duration 4 minutes 8 seconds)

 Johnny Jason Johnny Jason was born on 13th September 1948 in England.
 We asked JJ for a biography and he supplied the following story of his life and career: “Johnny spent his childhood in Peru, where he learned Spanish, and at prep school in England before rounding off his education at public school in Germany, passing the equivalent of A-level exams in German, which he had to learn from scratch - something he rates as one of his greatest achievements!
 After trying out a number of menial jobs back in London, he joined Unilever Export as a marketing trainee in 1970, before heading out to Australia the following year as a £10 tourist.
 It was there that he became Johnny Jason for broadcasting purposes, having been born Rudiger Jonathan von Etzdorf (German father/English mother), as the first person he met in Australia reckoned your average Aussie wouldn't be able to come to terms with his real name!
 After enrolling in the Max Rowley School of Announcing and Drama in Sydney, he managed to get a job as a DJ on radio station 4MK Mackay in Queensland on the Great Barrier Reef before moving on to 4LM Mount Isa, in the middle of the Australian outback.
 In 1973 Johnny returned to the UK in time to audition for Capital Radio, which was hiring people like Kenny Everett and Dave Cash.
 However he didn't get in, maybe because of his strong Australian twang!
 Undeterred he heard about Radio Caroline starting up again and went out to the Mi Amigo for what turned out to be an incredible adventure for the next couple of years.
 He joined a motley crew of great broadcasters and had a very successful time, incorporating the advent of Radio Seagull and culminating in being voted seventh best radio show in Melody Maker magazine in 1975.
 That was also the time that he was arrested coming off the ship, was charged under the Marine Offences Act for being a British subject broadcasting on the high seas.. all true, nevertheless, he daringly pleaded not guilty, being assured by the mercurial owner of Caroline, Ronan O'Rahily that, if he put his neck on the line, he would get the best possible representation, which he duly did and was subsequently aquitted on a technicality, becoming a hero for a day!
 Also at that time he became good friends with the Caroline house band, Loving Awareness, being a modest strummer himself, who went on to become the nucleus of Ian Dury's Blockheads.
 Johnny moved into legitimate commercial radio with Metro Radio in Newcastle and Radio Orwell in Ipswich, a transition he found difficult, so it was no surprise that he found himself lured back to the ocean waves, rejoining Caroline in February 1977.
 Times and personnel had changed and he reluctantly left the ship in April.
 There followed stints as a newsreader at LBC in London and four happy years as a presenter at Radio City in Liverpool.
 Between 1983 and 1992, television beckoned and Johnny could be seen on screen as an announcer/newsreader at Grampian in Aberdeen, Central in Birmingham, Thames in London, TVS in Southampton and regular weekends at Yorkshire TV in Leeds.
 He was also in at the birth of BSB News in London.
 However TV turned out to be too hot under the lights and make-up and too shallow for him, so he went back to his first love, working at Red Dragon and Touch Radio in Cardiff, before joining Blue Danube Radio in Vienna, Austria, up until 1995, when Johnny finally arrived at BBC World Service as an announcer/newsreader.”
 Johnny worked for the World Service for twenty years.
 He is now retired and living in France.
 There is an interview with him here.
 (Our grateful thanks to JJ for taking the time to tell us his story.
 This photo by Martin Stevens is taken from ‘Script’ magazine.
 There are some more recent photos here and here.)